top of page

 The Colonial City is filled with museums, some big and obvious, others tucked away, hardly noticeable.
 If you have an interest, do some research before your trip and see which ones speak to you.
 Admission rates vary but are generally very cheap.
 From historic museums, to chocolate museums, to children’s science museums, there really is something for everyone.

 Find out ahead of time if there are any special events going on.
-GoDominicanRepublic has a great event calendar available.

-Photo credit: GoDominicanRepublic.com
+Photo credit: Instagram @bonyerd

-So, Is it a Tourist Trap?
+So, Is Zona Colonial a Tourist Trap?